clojusc/mesomatic-examples/README.md

 So far, these include:

+* scheduler-only - a minimalist framework that simply sets up a scheduler and nothing else
+* exception-framework - a minimalist framework that only shows how an exception is handled by the Mesos framework
+* bash-scheduler (IN PROGRESS) - a simple framwork that XXX
-* framework (IN PROGRESS) - [add description]
+* framework (IN PROGRESS) - A Mesomatic port of
 * hello-framework (IN PROGRESS) - A highly simplified, mostly minimal example of Mesomatic in action
 * container-framework (IN PROGRESS) - [add description]
-* exception-framework - a minimalist framework that only shows how an exception is handled by the Mesos framework

 We plan on adding the multi-executor framework as well a few other examples.